 Getting There: Spas are located throughout the city center…you won’t walk long without spotting one!

 #8 Relax at Chiang Rai Beach

 Another form of relaxation that doesn’t require close contact with a stranger is a trip to Chiang Rai Beach, one of the little-known tourist attractions in Chiang Rai.
-But, don’t get too excited: it’s not that kind of beach…so leave the beach ball and bikini at the hotel.
+But, don’t get too excited: it’s not that kind of Thai beach…so leave the beach ball and bikini at the hotel.
 The Chiang Rai Beach is a stretch of sandy embankment along the Kok River to the west of the city center (which, during rainy season, completely disappears).
 Rustic bamboo huts featuring floor mats are perched above the water’s edge, allowing guests to kick back and relax with friends and a few beers.
 Local kids play in the water – and in dry season the river is low enough to cross to Wat Tham Phra (Buddha Cave).